NIL-Research/NIL-Research.github.io/content/authors/SemiZeki/_index.md

 ---
 # Display name
-title: Ernst Pöppel
+title: Semir Zeki

 # Full Name (for SEO)
-first_name: Ernst
+first_name:
-last_name: Pöppel
+last_name:

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: Professor